jshaker000/mandlebrot_explorer/README.md

 +/- to zoom.

-[ / ] to increase or decrease the amount of iterations done
+[ / ] to increase or decrease the amount of iterations done.
+Decreasing the iterations reduces sharpness but greatly speeds up rendering
+It could be nice to allow the image to be blurry while you find an area of interest, then sharpen for desired effect

 Q to quit